ryleecito/ProyectoConsultorio/README.md

 # 🏥 Medical Office Management System

-"Medical Office Management System" is a comprehensive web application for medical appointment management.
+Medical Office Management System is a comprehensive web application for medical appointment management.
 Developed with **Spring Boot 3.4.3** and **Java 21**, the application is designed to connect doctors, patients, and administrators in a secure and efficient environment.

 ---